micmejia/bible-dump/AMPC/Jeremiah/Jer 37.md

-When Jeremiah had come into [^b]the cells in the dungeon and had remained there many days,
+When Jeremiah had come into the cells in the dungeon and had remained there many days,